 Note: These instructions apply to Wowza Streaming Engine instances that run Transcoder on a standard hardware configuration.
 If you run Transcoder on GPU-accelerated hardware, see any of the articles listed on the Hardware acceleration page and the documentation for your graphics card for recommendations on managing resources when transcoding using HEVC.

-Specify a value from 1 (lowest quality, lowest CPU usage) to 30 (highest quality, highest CPU usage).
-You may have to experiment to find the right value.
-If you set it higher than your available CPU resources can handle, real-time encoding will lag and eventually stop.
+Note: You may have to experiment to find the right value.
+If you set this parameter to a value higher than your available CPU resources can handle, real-time encoding will lag and eventually stop.
 When this happens, skip frame messages appear in the Wowza Streaming Engine logs.

 - Save your changes.

 After the Transcoder template is configured, you must add custom properties to the application to enable HEVC playback in players.

 Note: Access to the Properties tab is limited to administrators with advanced permissions.
 For more information, see Manage credentials.

 - In Wowza Streaming Manager, from the application detail page, click the Properties tab.